-Some people spend their whole life living paycheck to paycheck (and they send me really sad emails about this).
-In their 50s or 60s they realize they’ll need to work until they’re so old and sick that they just can’t work anymore.
-This is a shitty life, and I want something better for you.
+Some people spend their whole life living paycheck to paycheck.
+I know because they send me really sad emails about it.
+And now they’re in their 50s or 60s and realize they’ll have to work until they’re so old and sick that they just can’t work anymore.
+This is a shitty life so I want something better for you.

-I just read the book The Millionaire Fastlane by MJ DeMarco.
-He talks about two ways to build wealth: the slow lane, and the fast lane.
-The slow lane is filled with all the people who save and invest (he’s not a fan of it).
+I just read The Millionaire Fastlane by MJ DeMarco.
+He talks about two ways to build wealth: The slow lane, and the fast lane.
+The slow lane is filled with all the people who save and invest.
+He’s not a fan of it.

-Yes, saving money isn’t fun.
-Yes, investing in boring index funds isn’t sexy.
-And yes, it takes years, decades even, to build wealth this way.
-MJ argues you can short circuit all this foolishness by getting in the fast lane.
-You simply pour your blood, sweat, and tears into creating a successful company and then cash out.
+Sure, saving money isn’t fun.
+And investing in boring index funds isn’t sexy.
+And it takes years, decades even, to build wealth this way.
+So MJ argues you can short circuit all this foolishness by getting in the fast lane meaning you pour your blood, sweat, and tears into creating a successful company and then cash out.

 One advantage I had was learning about the importance of investing at a young age.
-You see, when I was a kid my dad bought me a single share of Wrigley stock (perk: for Christmas they’d send a free box of gum).
-Every day I checked the share price in the newspaper to see if I’d made any money.
-I loved it!
+You see, when I was a kid my dad bought me a single share of Wrigley stock.
+(Perk: For Christmas they’d send me a free box of gum.)
+Every day I’d check the share price in the newspaper to see if I’d made any money.
+And I loved it!

 I didn’t know anything about investing back then, but I realized owning stocks was a way to build wealth.
-After talking with thousands of readers, most of them know this too, but they have no idea where to start.
-So here are the things to know.
+And after talking with thousands of readers, most of them know this too, but they have no idea where to start.
+So here are the things you need to know.

 Here’s how investing works in farmer terms.
-(I live in Wisconsin, this is what people talk about.)
+(Hey, I live in Wisconsin and this is what people talk about.)

 You buy a weak little colt for $500.
 It eats a lot of grass and over time grows into this big, beautiful, strong horse that’s now worth $2,500.
 On Saturday you walk your horse down to the horse market in town, and you sell it for $2,500.
 Boom, a $2,000 profit (and you didn’t even have to pay for the grass).